SemiLayerDocs

 API Key Types

-Secret keys (sk_) bypass all Lens-level access rules.
-Use them on your backend.
-Never expose them client-side.
+Secret keys (sk_) bypass all lens-level access rules.
+Use them server-to-server.
+Never put them in a browser bundle.

 Access Rules

-Access rules are declared per-Lens in sl.config.ts under rules.
+Access rules are declared per-Lens in sl.config.ts under grants.
 They gate search, similar, query, and subscribe operations.

 Rule Types